 Using the jerky gun

 To use the jerky gun, fill ground seasoned burger into the tube.
 Add a single or double spout to the end.
-Slowly depress handle until the meat comes out the end.
+Slowly depress the handle until the meat comes out the end.
 Pipe onto a dehydrating tray in long strips.

 Dry in dehydrator.
 Drying takes 4-8 hours.
 The time varies depending on your dehydrator, how thick your strips of meat are, and how many trays you've used.